snej/tails/README.md

 >Warning: The  `NATIVE_WORD` and `INTERP_WORD` macros are **not** smart enough to check stack effects.
 When defining a word with these you have to give the word's stack effect, on the honor system; if you get it wrong, `CompiledWord` will get wrong results for words that call that one.
 G.I.G.O.!

+#### Stack Checking Vs. Quotations

+Unfortunately the recent (May 20 or so) addition of quotations (function values) has thrown a bit of a wrench into the stack checker.
+The `CALL` primitive which invokes a quote has a stack effect that's indeterminate, because it's the effect of the quote on top of the stack, which in general isn't known at compile time.

+Factor calls this situation "row polymorphism" and has a complex type of stack effect declaration to express it.
+I'm still trying to figure out how it works and how it could be implemented.

+For now I've put in a simple kludge.
+Words with variable stack effects have a special flag called "Weird".
+There are currently two such words, the primitives `CALL` and `IFELSE`.
+The stack checker rejects such a word unless it has a hardcoded handler for it.
+The handler for `IFELSE` requires that the preceding two words are quote literals, with equivalent stack effects, and uses that effect.

+I hooe to replace this with a more general and elegant mechanism soon.
+In the meantime, this means that the only use for quotes is with `IFELSE`.
+Sorry!

 ## Runtime

 ### Data Types